maratai/craftery/nonfiction/math.md

 - Marcia Ascher. *Ethnomathematics* and *Mathematics Elsewhere: An Exploration of Ideas Across Cultures*.

 # Geometry
+- Colin Adams. *The Tiling Book: An Introduction to the Mathematical Theory of Tilings*.
 - Saul Stahl. *Geometry from Euclid to Knots*.

 # Graph Theory